pittcsc/Documents/Constitution.md

 1. Recruitment: Recruitment for <name> will occur throughout the year, though primarily at the beginning of the Spring and Fall semesters.
 2. Application and Selection: As an optional educational extracurricular club, <name> will not engage in a formal application or selection process.
 To be tendered membership, a student should provide contact information and be willing to participate in club activities at least once per semester.
 3. Inactive members: Members of <name> who fail to attend to contribute to club activities within a period of an academic year will be presumed inactive and removed from the club roster.
-4. Reinstation: To be reinstated as members, individuals should provide updated contact information and attend or contribute to club activities within a semester of doing so.
+4. Reinstatement: To be reinstated as members, individuals should provide updated contact information and attend or contribute to club activities within a semester of doing so.

 IX) Voting Privileges
 Voting privileges are limited to currently enrolled Pitt student members in good standing with the organization.
 To maintain voting privileges, a member must have attended or contributed to a club activity within two weeks of the vote.